Where and How We Planted our Gang of Eight

 Soil and pH

 Soil tests from the NC Department of Agriculture told us our soil was neutral, a surprise to us because we had so many pine trees on the property.
-We later learned that clay soil with high magnesium and calcium levels tends to be neutral, despite that constant fall of pine needles.
-Over time, adding organic amendments and mulching will move upper soil layers into the acid range.
+We later learned that clay soil with high magnesium and calcium levels tends to be neutral, despite a constant fall of pine needles.
+Over time, adding organic amendments and mulching will acidify upper soil layers.